 To make matters worse, the landlords discovered their insurance doesn’t cover the cost.
 Their message to other landlords: check your policy.

 While a landlord nightmare of this magnitude is rare, many landlords are unaware of where they stand with their insurance coverage until it’s too late.
 Most homeowners have basic property insurance, but some do not update their coverage when they bring in a renter.
 When the property becomes a rental, that changes the risks, and landlords need to understand their financial vulnerabilities.

 The typical landlord policy for a rental property covers two components:

 Damage to the property from events like fire or storms; and,

 Liability for the landlord’s negligence in the event someone is hurt on the property.

-An additional rider may be available to cover lost rent.
+An additional rider may be available to cover lost rent or tenant damage.